LuisMongeB/Earthquake-Alert-Prediction/README.md

 ## 📫 Contact

-If you have any questions or concerns, feel free to contact me through LinkedIn `[https://www.linkedin.com/in/luis-diego-monge-bolanos/]`
+If you have any questions or concerns, feel free to contact me through [LinkedIn](https://www.linkedin.com/in/luis-diego-monge-bolanos/).

 ---